Ready for Distance Education?

 - Myth: Online and hybrid courses require no particular skills or knowledge of a computer.

 - Fact: You need to know basic computer skills for using the tools for online course work and communication.

-Myth: Online students who do not have time to read the assignments and work online independently can just email questions to the instructor.
+- Myth: Online students who do not take time to read the assignments and work online independently can just email questions to the instructor.

-- Fact: Instructors are available to answer occassional questions but cannot "teach" online students individually.
-Online students must be able to work independently without the benefit of face-to-face interaction with an instructor or peers.
+- Fact: Instructors are available to answer questions but cannot "teach" online students individually.
+Online students must be able to work independently without the benefit of face-to-face interaction with an instructor and peers.